 DORA 10th Anniversary Events

-To mark the occasion, we invite the worldwide community to join with us in organizing a week of events to examine both DORA’s impact on the reform of research assessment and the challenges that still lie ahead.
+To mark the occasion, we invited the worldwide community to join with us in organizing a week of events to examine both DORA’s impact on the reform of research assessment and the challenges that still lie ahead.
 The momentum for change is building across the globe, but we need to keep pushing together to achieve our goals!

 Search and filter